 Mexico’s Hidden Gems: top 5 spots

-Mexico offers such vast options for visitors that it could be easy to miss out on the country’s authentic places full of tradition and charm.
+Mexico offers such vast options for visitors that it’s difficult to narrow it down to Mexico’s top spots.
+It could also be easy to miss out on the country’s authentic places full of tradition and charm.
 Mexico’s world known pristine beaches are just the tip of the iceberg of a country blessed with culture, nature and warm weather.

 As a tour leader in Mexico, I normally get asked my favourite places on our Mexico tour.
-It’s hard to choose just a few favourites but after going through my photos during lockdown, I have decided that these are the best hidden gems that no visitor should miss on their holiday to Mexico.
+It’s hard to choose just a few favourites but after going through my photos during lockdown, I have decided that these are Mexico’s hidden gems: top 5 spots – that no visitor should miss on their holiday to Mexico.

 Coyoacan neighbourhood in Mexico City

 Only 10km from the buzzing main square of Mexico City, we find a beautiful cultural oasis called Coyoacan.
-This heaven of calm is one of the oldest neighbourhoods in the metropolis and has managed to preserve its original layout and a bohemian atmosphere.
+This heaven of calm is one of the oldest neighbourhoods in the metropolis.
+It has managed to preserve its original layout and a bohemian atmosphere.
 Coyoacan has gone down in history for once being the home of world known artists like Frida Kahlo and her husband Diego Rivera.
-You can actually visit their house “Casa Azul” and try to imagine how their life was back in the 1930’s when they even received the Russian politician León Trotsky as a refugee!
+You can actually visit their house “Casa Azul” and try to imagine how their life was back in the 1930’s.
+They even received the Russian politician León Trotsky as a refugee!

 The best way to enjoy this neighbourhood is to stroll in the pleasant shade of century-old trees, admire its colourful streets, check out the lovely art galleries, enjoy a delicious Mexican dessert called “churros” from the market and sit on one of the benches around the kiosk to do some people watching.

 Colourful, exotic and fascinating are some of the words to describe this traditional market in downtown Oaxaca.
-Walking around its alleys you will get to see all kinds of chillies, fruits, vegetables, spices, butcher shops, handmade fabrics, chocolate shops and even a corner dedicated to witchcraft and traditional medicine.
+Walking around its alleys you will get to see all kinds of chillies, fruits, vegetables, spices, butcher shops, handmade fabrics and chocolate shops.
+There is even a corner dedicated to witchcraft and traditional medicine.

-But the best part of the market is the food stalls, where locals and tourists enjoy fantastic Oaxaca food like: tamales, tlayudas and the city’s most ubiquitous snacks, the grasshoppers.
+But the best part of the market is the food stalls, where locals and tourists enjoy fantastic Oaxaca food.
+Tamales, tlayudas and the city’s most ubiquitous snack – the grasshoppers.
 If feeling adventurous you can try them with the local drink, mezcal.
-This is definitely a unique experience.
+This is definitely a unique experience and one of the best spots in Mexico.

 Santo Domingo Temple in Oaxaca

 This wonderful former monastery will take you on a journey through Mexican history and baroque architecture.
 Its open patios with wide arches create perfect shades for pictures and a cool shelter from the strong Oaxaca sun.
-It’s amazing to think that this vaulted building with its gold layers was once a university, a military warehouse and even a barn for some time.
+It’s amazing to think that this vaulted building with its gold layers was once a university, a military warehouse and even a barn.

 Now converted into a Cultural Centre you can visit its museum and have a look at its botanical garden with endemic plants from Oaxaca.